otectus/nexus_client/README.md

 You can create your own types (workflows/patterns) using the built-in visual node-based editor found in the `Tools -> Agents Builder`.

-You can also create your own agent by creating a new provider that inherits from `pygpt_net.provider.agents.base`.
+You can also create your own agent by creating a new provider that inherits from `nexus_net.provider.agents.base`.

 **Tools and Plugins**